badgerblockchain/development-guide/introduction.md

 > **Note:** Hardhat must install some Ethereum JavaScript dependencies, so it may take some time.
 Patience.

 Congratulations!
 You now have your blockchain development environment setup!
-It is important to note that all Hardhat commands use the prefix `npx` instead of `npm`, even though hardhat is a Node framework.
+It is important to note that all Hardhat commands use the prefix `npx` instead of `npm`. `npx` executes packages, while `npm` installs different packages.

 ### Writing and Compiling